 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Cathay Pacific, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 17,558,880,000 kg CO2e.
-This figure includes 11,574,068,000 kg CO2e from Scope 1 emissions, which primarily encompass direct emissions from owned or controlled sources, and 45,812,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
-Additionally, the airline's Scope 3 emissions were reported at about 5,939,000,000 kg CO2e, which includes emissions from purchased goods and services.
+This figure includes 11,574,068,000 kg CO2e from Scope 1 emissions, which primarily encompass direct emissions from owned or controlled sources.
+Scope 2 emissions amounted to about 45,812,000 kg CO2e, while Scope 3 emissions, which cover indirect emissions from the value chain, totalled approximately 5,939,000,000 kg CO2e.
 Cathay Pacific has set ambitious climate commitments, aiming for a 50% reduction in net aviation CO2 emissions by 2050, relative to 2005 levels.
-Furthermore, the airline has committed to achieving net zero carbon emissions across all scopes by 2050.
-These targets reflect the company's long-term strategy to address climate change and reduce its environmental impact.
-The airline's carbon intensity per revenue tonne kilometre (RTK) was reported at 0.761 gCO2/RTK in 2024, indicating ongoing efforts to improve fuel efficiency and reduce emissions per unit of revenue.
-Cathay Pacific's sustainability initiatives are crucial in the context of the aviation industry's broader commitment to reducing greenhouse gas emissions and transitioning towards more sustainable operations.
+Additionally, the airline has committed to achieving net zero carbon emissions by 2050 across all scopes.
+These targets reflect the company's long-term strategy to mitigate its environmental impact and align with global climate goals.
+The airline's emissions data is not cascaded from any parent organization, indicating that the reported figures are independently sourced from Cathay Pacific Airways Limited.
+The company continues to focus on sustainability initiatives to enhance fuel efficiency and reduce overall emissions in the aviation sector.

 Access structured emissions data, company-specific emission factors, and source documents